paperclip-ui/legacy-paperclip/README.md

 Paperclip is limited to bare minimum features that are necessary for building presentational components.
 This includes:

+- Syntax is based on plain HTML & CSS
 - Primitive components
 - Styles and variants
 - Slots (being able to insert children in certain areas of a component)